boxyhq/jackson-examples/apps/auth0-user-creation/README.md

 This demo shows the SAML flow with jackson with a user creation step at end.
-The user is created against an Auth0 Database connection.
+The user is created by invoking the [Auth0 management api](https://auth0.com/docs/api/management/v2#!/Users/post_users).

 ## Setup